 It can simply be in the genes to be more anxious and prone to specific phobia.
-The people who have mental health patients in their family or relations may be more inclined to anxiety disorders and phobias.
+People who have mental health patients in their family or relations may be more inclined to anxiety disorders and phobias.

 - Negative thoughts

 Our thinking can both create and solve all the problems we face in our life.
-The phobia may develop subconsciously due to our negative thinking pattern.
+The phobia may develop subconsciously due to our negative thinking patterns.

 Symptoms of Automatonophobia